-Couples Therapy & Relationship Counseling in Delaware and Pennsylvania
+Couples Therapy & Relationship Counseling in Delaware, Pennsylvania, & Maryland

 But what the hell does that actually mean?
 And why does no one ever explain how to do it?

-Whether you’re a long-term monogamous couple, a brand new pair, considering opening your relationship, or well-practiced polyam folks in a triad, quad, vee, or something uniquely your own—the skills are essentially the same, and I can help you build them.
+Many of my clients feel broken when really they’re just missing some education.
+So, whether you’re a long-term monogamous couple, a shiny new pair, considering opening your relationship, or well-practiced polyam folks - the education is the same, and I can help you learn.

 What I can help with…

-• Whether it's about dishes, sex, screen time, or scheduling—somehow, it always circles back to the same blowup.
-Or maybe you avoid the argument entirely, but still end up resentful and disconnected.
-These cycles can feel maddening—and hopeless.
-In therapy, we’ll slow things down and get underneath the surface, so you can finally start having different conversations (with better results).
+• Whether it's about dishes, sex, screen time, family, or the calendar - somehow it always circles back to the same thing.
+Or, maybe it comes up, you clam up, and then end up resenting yourself or your partner(s) because it feels impossible to even express yourself and have the argument.
+In therapy, we’ll slow things down to get a better understanding of what’s happening under the surface - so you start having more different conversations (and less stress!).

-• You tiptoe around what’s really bothering you.
-You keep your feelings to yourself.
-You try to keep things "peaceful"—but it's exhausting.
-Or maybe you do speak up, but it always ends in hurt feelings, yelling, or someone shutting down.
-Therapy can give you a safe place to practice being honest without it becoming a crisis, and learn how to actually hear each other.
+• You tiptoe around what’s really bothering you, keep your feelings to yourself, or say that you’re “fine,” even when you know your partner knows you’re not.
+Maybe this avoidance is built out of anxiety, or maybe you’ve tried to engage but it always ends in hurt feelings, yelling, or someone shutting down.
+Therapy can give you a safe spacer (and an unbiased third party) to practice being honest with each other without it becoming a crisis, so you can learn how to actually hear each other.

 • Maybe it was infidelity.
 Maybe it was a broken agreement, a lie, or a slow erosion of honesty over time.
-Whatever happened, trust feels fragile—or totally gone.
-That doesn’t mean things are unfixable.
-Therapy can help you understand what went wrong, take accountability (without shame spirals), and explore what healing could actually look like.
+Whatever happened, being in a relationship where trust feels fragile can be stressful - AND it doesn’t mean things are unfixable.
+Therapy can help you understand what went wrong, take accountability for each of your parts (without the need to excessively shame yourself)and explore what healing could actually look like.

 How things can start to feel different…